isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 There's room for play here.
 If it's too spicy, add mayo.
 If there's not enough kick, add sriracha.
 Keep in mind this sauce it meant to be applied heavily, and you'll be putting a lot of it on the final dish.
 Basically, it should be mild unless you want it spicier than a level 4.

-Also, feel free to double or triple the recipe, but this should be enough for 2-4 people.
+Also, feel free to double or triple the recipe, but this should be enough for 2-4 people (it makes more than the white sauce recipe does).

 **Bulgogi Sauce**

-I recommend making this vs buying it.
+I recommend making this vs buying Bulgogi sauce.
+They call it "Bulgogi" when I ask, but it's much closer to certain Korean BBQ sauces you can find.
 I bought some from an Asian store, and the flavor profile isn't quite the same.
 It's way too strong in flavor.
 Cupbop has more of an Americanized version that's sweeter and less overwhelming with the other flavors.

 Here's what I've done: